 You’ll have another opportunity here to see and touch real dinosaur bones.

 This cabin is the last stop on the scenic drive, and the road ends here.

 Who was Josie Morris?

-Josie Bassett Morris was a colorful female character of the Wild West.
-And, well, her cabin happens to stand right here in this spot.
-Don’t miss it!
+Well, let’s just say that Josie Bassett Morris was a colorful female character of the Wild West…

-In reality, Josie may have been the last remaining associate of the Wild Bunch gang and the last known source of information about the outlaws.
-By several witness accounts as well as her own words, Butch Cassidy supposedly visited her at this cabin in 1930, decades after he was rumored to have died in Bolivia.
+Josie may have been the last remaining associate of the Wild Bunch gang and the last known source of information about the outlaws.
+By several witness accounts as well as her own words, Butch Cassidy himself supposedly visited her at this cabin in 1930, decades after he was rumored to have died in Bolivia…

-If you’re up for hiking, you can visit the canyons that once served as natural corrals for Josie’s cattle.
+Now, if you’re here and up for hiking, you can visit the canyons that once served as natural corrals for Josie’s cattle.
 Or just walk around the adjacent pond where frogs are plentiful (heaven for small kids!).

-Do you want to watch the magic unfold and witness this mind-expanding experience at your convenience?
-Camp out here!
+Do you want to watch the magic unfold at your convenience?
+You can spend a night here!

 ⦊ Camping at Dinosaur’s Green River Campground

-Our kids enjoyed watching the always hungry chipmunks snooping around (watch your belongings!), but the highlight (if shock factor counts) was a snake catching and eating a mouse right in front of our eyes.
+Our kids enjoyed watching the always hungry chipmunks snooping around (watch your belongings!), but the highlight was a snake catching and eating a mouse right in front of their eyes.
 I know…